Diagnosing and Treating Back Muscle Injuries

 Muscle spasm is a common cause of acute back and neck pain.
 Many backs go into spasm following overuse, playing sports without warming up first may strain their backs.
 Others lift or pull heavy objects using their backs rather than their legs for leverage and cause a spasm.
 There are many ways to hurt the muscle around the spine as there are people who put themselves out of action with this type of acute back pain.
 Muscles in any part of the spine can go into spasm, as it is for disc herniations.

 A muscle spasm is an involuntary local muscle contraction.
 It can be acute or chronic.
-It can be caused by repetitive overuse: raking and picking up autumn leaves.
-Or it can be caused by misuse and muscle injury, such as a sudden, poorly coordinated lunge to hit a tennis ball.
+It can be caused by repetitive overuse: bending the back for long hours.
+Or it can be caused by misuse and muscle injury during sports.
 It can also occur in response to an underlying painful problem, such as an acute disc herniation or chronic pain following failed spinal surgery.

 Any awkward movement – misuse or injury – can lead to a severe , painful muscle spasm and even cause the back to lock in place.
 Not only exertion; ordinary things like sneezing, coughing, bending to tie your shoe, or turning to face a different direction can cause a spasm.
 Finally, many of you who have had disc herniation know how some of the muscles in the back or neck, occasionally in the leg or shoulder, go into painful spasm.